GabeScott/standard-works-vault/General Conference/1973 April - Share the Unsearchable Riches of Christ.md

 # Share the Unsearchable Riches of Christ

-*By Rex D. Pinegar - Of the Seventy*
+By President Rex D. Pinegar - *Of the First Council of the Seventy*

 *Given in the April session of the 1973 General Conference*